 We are expanding our core undergraduate programmes and will be bringing in world leading staff accordingly to ensure these programmes continue to offer the highest quality of education that takes students to the research frontier.
 The quality of the undergraduates who come here and the degree programmes which ensue, along with our large graduate school, mean that the teaching experience here for staff is truly excellent.

-Ranked 2nd in the Times / Sunday Times Good University Guide 2017 and in 3rd in both the Complete University Guide 2018 and Guardian University Guide 2018.
+Ranked 2nd in the Times / Sunday Times Good University Guide 2018, 2nd in the Guardian University Guide 2019, and 3rd in the Complete University Guide 2019.

 We are committed to thinking, researching and studying globally – addressing the grand challenges of our age on issues such as climate change, security, sustainability, hazards and resilience, mobility and urbanisation.
 We embrace the different ways of working and thinking across the discipline and beyond that complement and extend our main research thematics.

 We seek people who are not only at the forefront of current key debates but will shape future ones.
 We seek people who are outcome driven, who value the very highest standards in their publications and teaching; who have a capacity and willingness for innovation and transformation in their research in ways that shape geographical understandings or who identify and pursue new areas of interdisciplinary enquiry.

 We expect to appoint people who do not just follow agendas but drive them, while supporting a culture of collective endeavour, openness and mutual respect; who demonstrate and accept excellence through a diversity of theoretical and empirical approaches.
 Academics who inspire the students they teach and demand the best from them as they do from themselves.
 Scholars who, whilst delivering the highest quality education and research, also recognise the importance of the public benefit of their work through critical engagement with non-academic communities nationally and internationally.